la2050/archive/_projects/2015/innov8-helping-other-create-opportunities-south-las-silicon-valley.md

   - City of Los Angeles
   - LAUSD
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: Email from colleague Organization(s) name(s): >-
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): >-
     Los Angeles Southwest College Foundation, Innovate Globally and Los Angeles Southwest College Career & Technical Education